llimllib/obsidian-archive/link blog/2024/08/mlx-whisper.md

 </details>

-The transcription took 59 seconds
+The transcription took 35 seconds

 ## quality

-The mlx transcription is of slightly higher quality than the whisper.cpp transcription
+The `mlx-whisper` transcription is of slightly higher quality than the whisper.cpp transcription